s10wen/dotfiles/icons/readme.md

 * Right-click on your iTerm application and choose Show Package Contents.
 * Navigate to <code>/Contents/Resources</code>, copy the <code>.icns</code>
 file to this directory (choose Replace when Finder asks).

+# Dock

+To update and show in dock, right-click > Options > Show in Finder.